theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Communication_Protocols/Serial_Communication_Fundamentals.md

 4. **What are the security considerations for serial communication?**
    - Implement encryption, authentication, and secure communication
    - Consider data protection, access control, and security requirements

+---

+## 🧪 Guided Labs
+1) Signal integrity comparison
+- Set up parallel vs serial transmission over different wire lengths; measure signal quality with an oscilloscope.

+2) Protocol implementation
+- Implement a simple serial protocol with start/stop bits; test with different data patterns.

+## ✅ Check Yourself
+- How do you determine the optimal baud rate for your application?
+- When should you use synchronous vs asynchronous serial communication?

+## 🔗 Cross-links
+- `Communication_Protocols/UART_Protocol.md` for UART implementation
+- `Communication_Protocols/SPI_Protocol.md` for synchronous communication
+- `Hardware_Fundamentals/Digital_IO_Programming.md` for pin control

+---

 ## 📚 **Additional Resources**